sohambagchi/Odyssey/README.md

 If you want to use SplinterDB, set that macro to 1. **Please remember that only one of these can be set to 1 at a time, or else the code will not run.**

 ## Future Work
 There is still room for improvement in the code.
 The existing Odyssey code is not the best in terms of documentation, and that can certainly be improved.
+The paths in the code currenly are hardcoded.
+We plan to make it such that we can get all required paths from environment variables.
 A direction for potential research is integration an adaptive Be-tree and running the experiments again.
 Feel free to contribute!